 - Fresh Lemon Juice: The lemon juice adds that extra touch of flavor and nice brightness.

-- Flour: Flour helps to thicken the juices from the apples and keeps the sauce from being too watery.
+- Flour: Flour helps thicken the apples’ juices and keeps the sauce from being too watery.

 - Unsalted Butter: Adds a rich, buttery flavor.

 - Eggwash: One egg beaten with one tablespoon of water adds a golden, shiny brown crust and also keeps the bottom crust from becoming soggy.

 - Turbinado Sugar: It just adds another little layer of sweetness and makes the crust pretty.

 How to Make This Easy Apple Pie Recipe